Peter554/useenv/README.md

 ### `merge` (default)

-Values will be merged into the existing env file.
+Values will be merged into the existing env file, or create it if it doesn't exist.

 ### `create`